ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 **2. Create the Device Action Handler**

 In order to support the device action, the device needs to create a handler and add it to ManagedDevice.
-The handler must extend a DeviceActionHandler class and provide implementation for the following methods,
+The handler must extend a DeviceActionHandler class and provide implementation for the following methods:

 .. code:: java